-The opportunity for a visitor centre to service the needs of visitors to rural Swansea was evaluated as part of a study to demonstrate evidence of need.
+The opportunity for a visitor centre and rural hub to service the needs of visitors to rural Swansea was evaluated as part of a study to demonstrate evidence of need.
 The purpose of our study was to ascertain the needs of local businesses, residents and visitors to guide decisions relating to a proposed visitor centre / rural resource centre.

 The study involved: